 I am the sole beneficiary of my late grandmother’s estate with all property in now in my sole name, including the house in Stourbridge.
 The Stourbridge property was put into my name in October.
 I plan to dispose of the house.
 I understand that there is a CML six month 'rule', meaning my property ownership may be considered the same way as if I'd bought the property in October.
 Will no one buy the property for half a year?

 The Council of Mortgage Lenders’ handbook obliges solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you could be impacted by that.
 Most mortgage companies would take a pragmatic view as this obligation is chiefly there to capture the purchase and immediately sell or the flipping of property.

-When it comes to mortgage companies such as Bank of Ireland, do Stourbridge conveyancing practitioners incur a fee to be on the list of approved solicitors?
+When it comes to mortgage companies such as Skipton, do Stourbridge solicitors incur a yearly amount to be on the conveyancing panel?

-We are unaware of any lender fees to register on their list of approved firms, although some do charge an administration fee to deal with the processing of the conveyancing panel application.
+We are not aware of any mortgage company fees to register on their panel, although some do charge an administration fee to deal with the processing of the conveyancing panel application.

 The mortgage over my property is with HSBC for my property in Stourbridge.
 Conveyancing was finalised some time ago.
 If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform HSBC?